mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ```

 In the code above a space was added to avoid confusing the pandoc interpreter
-by nesteding triple tickmarks, remove those spaces in your code.
+by nested triple tickmarks, remove those spaces in your code.

 And here the output: